 I quickly, and greedily, lift the treat to my mouth!
 I bite down to feel a familiar Oreo texture sensation: the cookie crisp but not brittle, it’s filling yielding and unctuous.
 Then something new, a rush of holiday flavor!
 It’s flavor seems more apple cider spice than pumpkin spice.
 Crunching away, the flavor remains the same.
 There are notes of vanilla, warm and orange-y like autumnal centerpieces of nostalgia pressed into play-doh and sprinkled with golden spiced hay.

-The residual flavimg_2237or of it lingers….lingers….lingering for much longer than one anticipates.
+The residual flavor of it lingers….lingers….lingering for much longer than one anticipates.
 Its feeling is of a warm gingery glow whose welcome has been thoroughly worn.
 All things considered.
 Nabisco’s holiday offering, while succeeding at the flavor of an ephemeral autumn night, loses points when it hangs around for too damn long.

 Click on Gothtober DAY 11 and receive a delicious and ghastly presentation from Dianne Chadwick, drink vampiress extraordinaire!
 If you’ve been stumped at what to serve at your Halloween cocktail party, fear no more, here we have thirteen wonderful recipes to knock people’s heads off… literally.
 From the “Corpse Reviver” to the “Bitter Pumpkin” there’s plenty to add to your boiling cauldron this month that will impress all of your ghoulie guests.